20 Ways Boomers Fritter Away Their Money in Retirement

 10. Indulging All Your Vices

-A gambling addiction or pack-a-day smoking habit can drain thousands of dollars a year from your retirement savings — not to mention do immeasurable damage to your mental and physical health.
+A gambling addiction or a pack-a-day habit can drain thousands of dollars a year from your retirement savings — not to mention do immeasurable damage to your mental and physical health.
 Alcohol abuse and chronic overeating are also costly in more ways than one.

-Bottom line: You may feel like you've earned the right to let your hair down and "live a little" in retirement, but moderation is key.
+Bottom line: You may feel like you've earned the right to let your hair down and "live a little" in retirement, but moderation is still key.

 Cars